 Fairmont Singapore and Swissôtel the Stamford, for instance, recycle their food waste by composting.
 This is done using an Eco-Wiz Dry System Model DV100 machine, which can handle 100kg of food waste such as raw vegetable scraps and peelings, on a daily basis.
 It converts 5 percent of the waste into compost — which is later used as fertiliser for the hotels’ shared herb garden — and the rest into liquid.

 Doing this helps to reduce the hotels’ carbon footprint and food costs, says the their Executive Chef Robert Stirrup.
 “It is always important to think of the long term effects on our future generations, and to provide for a more sustainable future.”
 The hotels also monitor their ordering and production schedules for breakfast, to ensure they don’t offer excessive amounts of food that would otherwise go to waste.

 Other advocates of composting include restaurants Pizzeria Mozza, Open Farm Community and Oxwell & Co.
-From end April onwards, the latter will install a compost bin on its roof.
-Food trimmings will be left to decompose inside with the help of fungi and worms, and the resulting compost will be used to fertilise the restaurant’s rooftop garden.
+The latter has installed a compost bin on its roof, where food trimmings are left to decompose inside with the help of fungi and worms, and the resulting compost is used to fertilise the restaurant’s rooftop garden.